The Wildcats started their 2012 season by completely dismantling the McMurry War Hawks 51-0.

 Despite McMurry’s best efforts, they could only hope to contain wide out Taylor Gabriel, who had over 100 yards receiving in the first half, and finished the game with two total touchdowns.

 The Wildcats also had three different running backs find the end zone.
 Charcandrick West, Travis Tarver and Marcel Threat, who finished the game with 88 yards and two touchdowns.

 “O Line did a great job, tight ends put in work and fullbacks did a great job,” Threat said.
 “We stressed preparation all week so it really feels good to come here and show out in front of the fans.”

 Quarterback Mitchell Gale also had a big game, throwing for 290 yards and a touchdown in three quarters of work.

 Not to be outdone, the Wildcat defense flew around all night long and frustrated the prolific McMurry offense.
 The ringleader for ACU Saturday night was Nick Richardson, who tied a school record with six sacks in his debut in the starting lineup.

 “I feel more comfortable with my hand on the ground, it gives me a better ball to get off,” Richardson said.
 “I’ve got to keep pressing forward, stay humble and stay hungry.”

 McMurry failed to convert on eight fourth down opportunities, leaving the Wildcats with short fields and red zone chances galore.
-The purple and white took advantage of the McMurry aggressiveness and were able to take out their starters with a 44 point cushion in the fourth quarter.
+The purple and white took advantage of the McMurry aggressiveness and were able to take out their starters with a forty-four-point cushion in the forth quarter.